 Tax warrants

-A tax warrant is equivalent to a civil judgment against you, and protects New York State's interests and priority in the collection of outstanding tax debt.
-We file a tax warrant with the appropriate New York State county clerk’s office and the New York State Department of State, and it becomes a public record.
-A filed tax warrant creates a lien against your real and personal property, and may:
+A tax warrant is equivalent to a civil judgment against you and protects New York State's interests and priority in the collection of outstanding tax debt.
+We electronically file a tax warrant with the New York State Department of State as well as the county clerk’s office listed on the warrant, and it becomes a public record.
+A tax warrant creates a lien against your real and personal property, and may:

-• allow us to garnish your wages or other income,
+- allow us to garnish your wages or other income, or

-• affect your ability to buy or sell property, or
+- affect your ability to buy or sell property.

 You can search for a tax warrant using the New York State Tax Warrants search tool.